It Ain't Hay: Production

 It Ain't Hay is based upon the Damon Runyon story, Princess O'Hara, which Universal first made into a film in 1935 with Chester Morris.

 Filming of this picture began on September 28, 1942, and lasted until November 11.
 Lou's brother Pat Costello was used as his stunt-double in the "headless horseman" sequence.

-It was during production, on November 6, that Lou's wife Anne gave birth to their son, Lou "Butch" Costello, Jr.
+It was during production, on November 6, that Lou's wife Anne gave birth to their son, Lou "Butch" Costello Jr.

 Fourth wall

 There is a scene that breaks the fourth wall: Wilbur and Grover are in their apartment when someone knocks at the door.
 Grover says, "Go answer the door, it might be Warner."
 Wilbur answers, "It won't do no good, we're signed up with Universal."
 Abbott and Costello had a long-term contract with Universal Pictures at the time.
 Also, in the beginning of the movie, someone asks Shemp Howard's character why he's carrying an umbrella when it isn't raining.
 He answers, "Who knows?
-I'm a Damon Runyan character."
+I'm a Damon Runyon character."

 Home media

-It Ain't Hay was released on DVD on October 28, 2008 as part of Abbott and Costello: The Complete Universal Pictures Collection.
+It Ain't Hay was released on DVD on October 28, 2008, as part of Abbott and Costello: The Complete Universal Pictures Collection.
 The film's studio-authorized DVD release had been delayed for many years due to legal issues with the estate of Damon Runyon.